viktoriamahrberg/color-splash-memory/README.md

 # Color Splash Memory Game
 A game for the little ones, to learn colors in a playful way.
-This memory game has three colours hidden under its cards and by clicking on each card the user is supposed to find its corresponding match!
+This memory game has three colours hidden under the cards and by clicking on each card the user is supposed to find its corresponding match!

 ![Responsiveness](assets/md-images/screenshots/responsiveness.png)